How To Win Home-buying bidding wars

 Sometimes, having a contingency in your offer to sell your current home before closing on your purchase can make your offer less competitive.
 Sellers don’t want to wait that long.

-When asked if there is anything specifically she would warn buyers about, Grugier-Bell says, “Don’t bite off more than you can chew.
-Know your financial comfort zone, discuss all your options with your banker and walk through the final impact to your overall financial picture before you make an offer.
-Also, recent changes in federal lending regulations have made the mortgage loan process slightly more complicated and time-consuming.
-Getting prequalified will help keep the loan process in sync and minimize delays.”
+When asked if there is anything specifically she would warn buyers against doing, Grugier-Bell says, “Don’t bite off more than you can chew.
+Know your financial comfort zone, discuss all your options with your banker, and walk through the final impact to your overall financial picture before you make an offer.”